Rules & Scoring

 Early Royal Discounts

-To be eligible for the Early Royal Discount you must have entries registered and make a $500 non-refundable deposit by October 31, 2022.
-If you do not have all entries registered and deposit paid by October 31, 2022, NO discount will be given.
-A minimum of $2,500 in entry fees before discount must be met.
-If entry fees do not reach $2,500 before all Royal Discounts, you will not be eligible for said discount.
+*In order for the discount to be applied a minimum of $2,500 in entry fees must be met.
+If entry fees do not reach $2,500 before all Early Royal Discounts, you will not be eligible for said discount.

 Regal Rewards